 The King has at His “right hand…the Queen.”
-(Ps 45:9) He also has “daughters.”
+(Ps 45:9) He also is surrounded by other kings’ “daughters” (potentially a euphemism for wives in a harem).
 These are clearly in reference to different people.
 We know that standing at both Jesus Christ’s left and right hands is not for Him to grant, but the Father.
 (Mark 10:40) So, for the Queen to be at the King’s right hand is a serious position to be in.
 A simple interpretation, that the Queen is solely the Church, is insufficient.
-Who are the King’s daughters given such a reading?

 Who is actually at God’s right hand?
 Orthodox tradition has taught that it is the Theotokos.
 This Queen is “greatly desired” for her spiritual “beauty.”
 (Ps 45:11) This is highly similar to Mary who is “blessed among women” (Luke 1:28), which means due to her exceptional holiness she “found favor with God” (Luke 1:30).
 It is reasonable to presume the one who is blessed among women will have a special standing with God.